simoninireland/epyc/doc/tutorial/cluster-problems.rst

 essential, which often manifests itself in one of two ways:

 1. You can't log-in to the machine or run simple processes; or
-2. You cant retrieve results.
+2. You can't retrieve results.

 The solution is actually quite straightforward: don't run as much work!
-This can easilyt be done by, for example, always leaving one or two cores free on each machine you use: so an eight-core machine would run six engines, leaving two free for other things.
+This can easily be done by, for example, always leaving one or two cores free on each machine you use: so an eight-core machine would run six engines, leaving two free for other things.